karanpurohit2000/Pantry-Tracker/README.md

 The Pantry Tracker is a web application designed to manage and track pantry items efficiently.
-It allows user to view and manage inventory, purchase items, and maintain an up-to-date record of available goods.
+It allows user to view and manage inventory, and maintain an up-to-date record of available goods.